Thursday, April 09, 2026

 La Más Dulce, Laïla Marrakchi, France, Spain, Morocco and Belgium

-Le Corset, Louis Clichy, France and Belgium (animation)
+Le Corset (Fallen), Louis Clichy, France and Belgium (animation)

 Quelques mots d'amour, Rudi Rosenberg, France